apache/trafficserver/doc/admin-guide/plugins/txn_box/dev/dev-directive.en.rst

 The configuration instance :arg:`cfg` is the configuration that is loading.

 For each directive class, there is some configuration static data.
-This is passed via the :arg:`rtti` parameter which points at an instance of :txb:`CfgStaticData`.
-This value will also be available to the instance later via :txb:`Directive::_rtti`.
+This is passed via the :arg:`rtti` parameter which points at an instance of `CfgStaticData`.
+This value will also be available to the instance later via `Directive::_rtti`.
 This will be set by the configuration loader, it does not need to be set by the instance loader.
 In some cases, however, it is needed by the instance loader and because the instance has not yet been created it can't be loaded from the directive instance.